 Brief notes about all of these examples contextualize your observations; however, your observation notes will be guided primarily by your theoretical framework, keeping in mind that your observations will feed into and potentially modify or alter these frameworks.

 Sampling refers to the process used to select a portion of the population for study.
-Qualitative research, of which observation is one method, is generally based on non-probability and purposive sampling rather than probability or random approaches characteristic of quantitatively-driven studies.
+Qualitative research, of which observation is one method of data gathering, is generally based on non-probability and purposive sampling rather than probability or random approaches characteristic of quantitatively-driven studies.
 Sampling in observational research is flexible and often continues until no new themes emerge from the data, a point referred to as data saturation.

 All sampling decisions are made for the explicit purpose of obtaining the richest possible source of information to answer the research questions.
 Decisions about sampling assumes you know what you want to observe, what behaviors are important to record, and what research problem you are addressing before you begin the study.
 These questions determine what sampling technique you should use, so be sure you have adequately answered them before selecting a sampling method.

 Ways to sample when conducting an observation include:

 Ad Libitum Sampling -- this approach is not that different from what people do at the zoo, for example--observing whatever seems interesting at the moment.
 There is no organized system of recording the observations; you just note whatever seems relevant at the time.
 The advantage of this method is that you are often able to observe relatively rare or unusual behaviors that might be missed by more deliberately designed sampling methods.
 This method is also useful for obtaining preliminary observations that can be used to develop your final field study.
 Problems using this method include the possibility of inherent bias toward conspicuous behaviors or individuals, thereby missing mundane or repeated patterns of behavior, and that you may miss brief interactions in social settings.